Client is reacting very slow

 Have a nice day!

-#15 Updated by Vincent Le Goff about 2 years ago
+#15 Updated by Vincent Le Goff over 2 years ago

 Sorry about the delay.
 Weeks are always much heavier on my schedule, so I work on my projects the weekend for the time being, except if I have some quick time in the evening.
 I will try with Audiogames.
 If you want, you can post the addresses to contact me.
 They are on the home page (https://cocomud.plan.io ), but the best solution for users, I believe, that does not require them to create an account, is to join the mailing list: it's specifically designed for that very purpose.
 We also have another list for French users.
 With time I would like to have mailing lists for other languages but that will wait.
 The web URL for the English mailing list is: https://www.freelists.org/list/cocomud .
 If you can't, I will try to post these links when I have the time to write an introductory post on Audiogames.

-#17 Updated by Vincent Le Goff about 2 years ago
+#17 Updated by Vincent Le Goff over 2 years ago

 Joining the mailing list should be really easy.
 When you click on the link I provided, you will see an edit field in which you can enter your email address.
 Just below is the action you want to do: subscribe is selected by default, so you just have to click on the "go" button at the end of the line.
 Perhaps we'll automate the system somewhat if subscribers come in great numbers, but for the time being, it sounds good enough to last some time.